-The Characterization Tool shows that the characterization is correct.

-The Characterization tool shows green if the characterization is correct, yellow if potential problems are detected, and red if there is an element of the skeleton matching that is incorrect.
+Character representation shows that the characterization is correct The Character representation displays green if the characterization is correct, yellow if potential problems are detected, and red if there is an element of the skeleton matching that is incorrect.

 The next step is to add a Control rig so you can animate it.